- WHERE TO STAY

-Paddington Train Station is situated in the north-west section of Central London, just north of Hyde Park and about 1km from Oxford Street.
+Paddington Station is situated in the northwestern part of central London, just north of Hyde Park and about 1km from Oxford Street.

-For the visitor to London flying into Heathrow, Paddington is significant as the central London Terminus of the Paddington Heathrow Express and Heathrow Connect train services.
-These trains are the most comfortable and speedy transfer into London.
+If you are flying into London Heathrow, Paddington is significant as it is the central London Terminus of the Paddington Heathrow Express and TFL Rail Heathrow train services.
+These trains are the most comfortable and speedy way to transfer into London.

 Paddington Station also provides the main train services from London to South Wales and South-west England to places like Cardiff, Bristol, Exeter, Plymouth and Swansea.

 Paddington train station also provides a gateway for independent day trips to some of the main tourist attractions outside London, notably Windsor, Bath and Oxford.

 Paddington has 14 terminal platforms, numbered 1 to 14.
 Trains are split between the Heathrow trains, the long-distance inter-city trains and suburban commuter lines.
 The Heathrow and long-distance trains leave from under the main span of the impressive glazed roof, on platforms 1 to 8.